-In the past year there have been many changes and updates affecting Clery collection, classification and reporting requirements.
+In the past number of years, there have been many changes and updates affecting Clery collection, classification and reporting requirements.
 These changes, articulated below, are effective for 2013 Clery data collection and disclosure of Clery crime statistics.

 Violence Against Women Act Legislation